zhouhanseng/Maskbook-News/_i18n/en/_posts/2019-05-31-publishing-free-software-movement-and-new-forms-of-labor.md

 tags: []
 zh-Hans: []
 zh-Hant: []
-title: Publishing | Free Software Movement and New Forms of Labor
+title: Free Software Movement and New Forms of Labor
 location: Shanghai
 image: ''
+description: ''
+ja: ''

 ---
 On May 31, 2019, Suji Yan and Katt Gu published a paper called **_The Free Software Movement and the New Form of Labor_** on RadicalxChange.
 The content is about the phenomenon of 996 working systems in many technology industries in China today.
 Therefore, some people established the 996.icu website to arouse a lot of public opinions, combined with the concept of "**Data is labor**" in **_Radical Markets_**, and proposed that "**user production data equals a new form of labor**."